Cyrille Sevin Crémant de Loire

 About Cyrille Sevin

 Cyrille spent most of his professional career as a math teacher in Paris, but he always dreamed of having his own vineyard.
 So, early in his career, he purchased a run-down home as an investment.
-After fixing it up, he was able to sell the home, retire and buy some 8 hectares in the Cheverny area.
-Today he has 11h. under vine and makes natural wine, specializing in sparkling wines of elegance and power, showing that natural, Loire sparkling isn’t just about pet-nat.
+After fixing it up, he was able to sell the home, retire, and buy some 8 hectares in the Cheverny area.
+Today he has 11 hectares under vine and makes natural wine, specializing in sparkling wines of elegance and power, showing that natural, Loire sparkling isn’t just about pet-nat.

 About Crémant Wines